jeffwitmer11/sfl-assignment/02_python_etl/README.md

 ## Extract

 The supplied data is read into a Pandas DataFrame and immediately written in its entirety to the database.
 This approach facilitates SQL joins with other tables in subsequent stages.
 This strategy is similar to what would be done with Spark where it is important to extract the smallest possible dataset for performance.
-Techniques such as broadcast joins can be used to efficiently filter the data can be applied efficiently when using Spark.
+Techniques such as broadcast joins can be used to efficiently filter the data when using Spark.

 ## Transform